-Downsides would be that albeit rare, there is a risk of nerve damage, the procedure is not effective on issues that are deeply rooted beneath the skin, and blistering can occur over the affected area after procedure.
+The downsides, albeit rare, would be that there’s a risk of nerve damage, the procedure is not effective on tissues that are deeply rooted beneath the skin, and blistering can occur over the affected area after the procedure.

 Chemical Peels: Do They Work?

-What is it?
 A chemical peel is also known as chemical exfoliation or derma peeling.
-It is considered as one of the least invasive procedures for skin lightening and treating other skin conditions.
+It’s considered one of the least invasive procedures for skin lightening and treating other skin conditions, such as acne scars.

 It makes use of chemical solutions such as salicylic acid or carbolic acid to create a controlled wound which eventually peels off.
 As the skin peels off, a newer and brighter complexion emerges.

-With medium peels, glycolic acid or trichloroacetic acid is applied to penetrate the outermost and middle layers of the skin for removal of damaged skin cells.
+With medium peels, glycolic acid or trichloroacetic acid is applied to penetrate the outermost and middle layers of the skin and remove damaged skin cells.
 This type of peel addresses issues such as age spots, fine lines, freckles, and moderate skin discoloration, among others.

-How is it done?
-A chemical peel is generally performed in a doctor’s office or surgery center and is an outpatient procedure.
-Before the procedure the skin is thoroughly cleansed with an agent that gets rid of excess oils and the eyes and hair are protected.
+A chemical peel is generally performed in a doctor’s office or a surgery center and is an outpatient procedure.
+Before the procedure, the skin is thoroughly cleansed with an agent that gets rid of excess oils and the eyes and hair are protected.
 One or more chemical solutions such as glycolic acid, salicylic acid, lactic acid, carbolic acid, trichloroacetic acid, are applied to the skin.

 For gentle chemical peels, you don’t even need to visit the doctor’s office – in fact, you can purchase chemical peels that are specifically designed for skin lightening and do them at home.
 These products are in lower concentrations than you’d get at the dermatologist’s office, making them safe yet effective.
 Find out how to do chemical peels for skin lightening!

-What are the pros and cons?
-Pros of chemical peel would include it being non invasive, virtually zero downtime as patients are able to go back to day to day routines immediately after treatment, and it is really effective in evening out skin tone and blurring out pores.
+The pros of chemical peels are that they’re non-invasive and that they have virtually zero downtime as patients are able to go back to day-to-day routines immediately after treatment.
+The method is also really effective in evening out skin tone and blurring out pores.